prem-muthedath/atlas/README.md

 Finally, how to build the BOM tree?
 By that I mean the sequential addition of parts and sub-BOMs.
 The algorithm is a bit tricky, and designing a clean object to do this was a challenge.

-I designed small objects to model all this complexity, and it came out pretty neat, after many iterations.

 HOW TO RUN THE TESTS FROM A TERMINAL:

 1. `aenum` package for `python 2.7.16` required; install using `pip` if needed.